MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 ===================================================

 > [!IMPORTANT]

-> Phone System with Calling Plan in Teams is in public preview.
+> Phone System with Calling Plans in Teams is in public preview.
 It is available to all customers meeting the prerequisite Office 365 subscription plans and add-ons.
-Phone System with Calling Plan features and capabilities in Teams could change as additional features and capabilities are released.
+Phone System with Calling Plans features and capabilities in Teams could change as additional features and capabilities are released.

-Phone System is feature within Office 365 that provides the ability to manage call routing, policies and user provisioning.
-This includes phone system, calling cystem, call management, call routing, and call control.
+Phone System is a feature within Office 365 that provides the ability to manage call routing, policies and user provisioning.
+This includes phone calling management system, call routing, and call control.

 Calling Plan is an add-on service for the Phone System feature, delivered through Microsoft Teams and Skype for Business Online.
-Calling Plan provides the people in your business with a primary phone number, and lets them make and receive phone calls outside of your organization over the public switched telephone network (PSTN).
+Calling Plans service provides the people in your business with a primary phone number, and lets them make and receive phone calls outside of your organization over the public switched telephone network (PSTN).

-Here is what you get with [Phone System](https://support.office.com/en-US/article/Here-s-what-you-get-with-Cloud-PBX-bc9756d1-8a2f-42c4-98f6-afb17c29231c) feature in Office 365 and the [Calling Plan](https://support.office.com/en-us/article/What-is-PSTN-calling-3dc773b9-95e0-4448-b2f1-887c54022429?ui=en-US&rs=en-US&ad=US) add-on.
+Here is what you get with [Phone System](https://support.office.com/en-us/article/Here-s-what-you-get-with-Phone-System-in-Office-365-bc9756d1-8a2f-42c4-98f6-afb17c29231c?ui=en-US&rs=en-US&ad=US) feature in Office 365 and the [Calling Plans](https://support.office.com/en-us/article/What-are-Calling-Plans-in-Office-365-3dc773b9-95e0-4448-b2f1-887c54022429?ui=en-US&rs=en-US&ad=US) add-on.

 > [!NOTE]
-> Calling Plan service supports both Microsoft Teams and Skype for Business Online.
-The existing Skype for Business Online Admin Center and remote PowerShell provide the administrative interfaces to manage Calling Plan.
+> Calling Plans service supports both Microsoft Teams and Skype for Business Online.
+The existing Skype for Business Online Admin Center and remote PowerShell provide the administrative interfaces to manage Calling Plans.

 Envision <a name="Envision_PhoneSystemWithCallingPlans"> </a>
 ========